Kalmyk Oirat

-Kalmyk Oirat (Хальмг Өөрдин келн, /xal/), also known as the Kalmyk language (Хальмг келн) and formerly anglicized as Calmuck, is a variety of the Oirat language, natively spoken by the Kalmyk people of Kalmykia, a federal subject of Russia.
-In Russia, it is the standard form of the Oirat Mongolian (based on the Torgut dialect), which belongs to the Mongolic language family.
+Kalmyk (хальмг келн), formerly anglicized as Calmuck, is a variety of the Oirat language, natively spoken by the Kalmyk people of Kalmykia, a federal subject of Russia.
+In Russia's Kalmykia, the modern Kalmyk language is the standard form of the Oirat Mongolian that based on the Torgut dialect, which belongs to the Mongolic language family.
 The Kalmyk people of the Northwest Caspian Sea of Russia claim descent from the Oirats from Eurasia, who have also historically settled in Mongolia and Northwest China.
 According to UNESCO, the language is "definitely endangered".
 According to the Russian census of 2021, there are 110,000 speakers out of an ethnic population consisting of 178,000 people.

 History

-Kalmyk is now only spoken as a native language by a small minority of the Kalmyk population.
-Its decline as a living language began after the Kalmyk people were deported en masse from their homeland in December 1943, as punishment for limited Kalmyk collaboration with the Nazis.
+Kalmyk's endangerment as a living language began after the Kalmyk people were deported en masse from their homeland in December 1943, as punishment for limited Kalmyk collaboration with the Nazis.
 Significant factors contributing to its demise include: (1) the deaths of a substantial percentage of the Kalmyk population from disease and malnutrition, both during their travel and upon their arrival to remote exile settlements in Central Asia, south central Siberia and the Soviet Far East; (2) the wide dispersal of the Kalmyk population; (3) the duration of exile, which ended in 1957; (4) the stigma associated with being accused of treason, and (5) assimilation into the larger, more dominant culture.
 Collectively, these factors discontinued the intergenerational language transmission.
+Today, virtually all Kalmyk speakers are bilingual in Russian, with many speaking it as a first language, and in a 2024 study only 11.2% of speakers rated themselves as fully fluent speakers of the language.

 In 1957, the Soviet government reinstated the Kalmyk Autonomous Oblast and later reestablished the Autonomous Republic of Kalmykia.
 The Kalmyk people were permitted to return to the Republic in 1957, 14 years after exile.
 The Russian language, however, was made the official language of the Republic, and Sovietisation was imposed on the Kalmyk people, leading to drastic cuts in Kalmyk language education.
 The Cyrillic alphabet became firmly established among the Kalmyks (and other peoples, too).
 For instance, books, periodicals, newspapers, etc., were published using it.
 By the late 1970s, the Russian language became the primary language of instruction in all schools in the Republic.

 During the period of Perestroika, Kalmyk linguists, in collaboration with the Kalmyk government, planned and tried to implement the revival of the Kalmyk language.
 This revival was seen as an integral part of the reassertion of Kalmyk culture.
 In an important symbolic gesture, the Kalmyk language was declared an official language of the Republic, giving it equal status with the Russian language with respect to official governmental use and language education.

 During the production of the film Return of the Jedi, sound designer Rafe Mercieca—with his life-time partner Ben Curtis—based the language of the Ewoks on Kalmyk after hearing it spoken in a documentary and being impressed with its phonology.